Preventive Maintenance 101: How to Implement a Successful Program

 - Utilize location-based asset mapping to find and service equipment.

 Location-based asset mapping allows software users to filter through assets via an interactive floor plan map so they see only the asset pins they need.
 This feature is especially useful if a team member is assigned to inspect or service all assets of a certain type (i.e. inspect all emergency exit signs for burnt out bulbs) as part of a preventive maintenance program.

-Use a work order and PM scheduling module to create recurring preventive maintenance tasks.
+- Use a work order and PM scheduling module to create recurring preventive maintenance tasks and procedures.

 Software makes work order management and preventive maintenance scheduling easy.
 You’ll have the ability to triage incoming service requests by building or floor, assign work orders to specific team members and receive automatic reminders of upcoming preventive maintenance tasks.